About the Core

-This core facility provides high quality histological services and is available to assist investigators in the bone disease program, as well as, researchers working with animal bone-related tissues.
+This core facility provides high quality histological services and is available to assist investigators in the bone disease program within Texas Medical Center, as well as, researchers working with animal bone-related tissues as a collaborative resource.

 - Processing and sectioning of paraffin-embedded specimens

 - Processing and sectioning of frozen tissues (in OCT)

 - H&E etc routing staining for bone and cartilage

 - Consultation and Staining for immunohistochemistry

 - Protocol development for tissue collection and processing

 Request a Service

 Contact our core staff to request for one of the services listed above.